jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**June 4, 2024**_
+Trained n-gram models on some sample Shakespear texts.
+The predictions do resemble Shakespear, although they don't mean anything.

 _**June 3, 2024**_
 Building helper functions today for predicting next char based on N-gram contexts :)